doecode/server/SOLR-AWS-NOTES.md

 pre-installed, but SOLR will required 1.8.
 In order to get that updated, perform the following from the EC2 command-line.
 Install "git" command-line for convenience for later as well.

+Note that for Ubuntu linux, users should use the "apt-get" command instead of "yum" as appropriate.
+Package names may vary for java installs across different AMI instances, so choose the one for java 1.8 or later as needed.
 ```bash
 $ sudo yum install java-1.8.0
 $ sudo yum remove java-1.7.0-openjdk